The Togiak River · Bigger Water · Limited Small-Group Access

 “Look for the ‘frog water’ — slow sloughs at the lower end of gravel bars.
 Togiak Coho in that water are often incredibly grabby.
 A pink wog or popper fished across the surface produces strikes that will stay with you for a long time.”

-• Round-trip floatplane transportation from Dillingham, Alaska to the river and back.
+• Round-trip floatplane transportation from Dillingham to the river and back.

-• All meals, snacks, and non-alcoholic beverages for the full float — including hearty camp meals.
+• All meals, snacks, and non-alcoholic beverages for the full float.

-• Expedition-quality rafts and river equipment designed for multi-day wilderness float trips.
+• Expedition-quality rafts and river gear for multi-day wilderness travel.

-• Garmin inReach satellite communication and bear safety equipment on every trip.
+• Garmin inReach satellite communication and bear safety equipment.

-• Personal pre-trip consultation with Paul on tackle, timing, and what to expect on the water.
+• Personal pre-trip consultation with Paul on timing, tackle, travel, and expectations.

 Service Level